kidd1492/kidd1492/README.md

 🌱 I’m currently learning JavaScript and more about advanced web development techniques I've also been diving deeper into the nuances of C to enhance my skill set.

+- ### Projects
+- <a href="https://github.com/kidd1492/auto_django">auto_django</a> Sets up a new Django project with a virtual environment and installs Django.
+Generates a new app with necessary directories for templates and static files.
+Creates essential starter files like style.css, layout.html, and index.html.
+Configures URL routing for the app.
+Adds custom templates for different views.Runs makemigrations and migrate to create the database.
+Just createsuperuser and set up the account. when you log into the admin area the tables will be registered.

 - 🔭 I’m currently working on ...